-Yield's pro-rata share of Adjusted EBITDA represents the combined amount of adjusted EBITDA generated by each of our unconsolidated affiliates during a period multiplied by our then applicable membership interest in each such unconsolidated affiliate.
-We estimate that we will generate total pro-rata Adjusted EBITDA from unconsolidated affiliates of approximately \$70 million for the twelve months ending June 30, 2014 and \$74 million for the twelve months ending June 30, 2015, compared to \$44 million for the twelve months ended March 31, 2013.
-The increase in our pro-rata Adjusted EBITDA from our unconsolidated affiliates for the twelve months ending June 30, 2014 over the twelve months ended March 31, 2013 is primarily attributable to the phases of CVSR achieving COD, while the increase in our forecasted periods for the twelve months ending June 30, 2014 is attributed to accounting for a full twelve months of operations of all four phases of CVSR.
+Yieldco's pro-rata share of Adjusted EBITDA represents the combined amount of adjusted EBITDA generated by each of our unconsolidated affiliates during a period multiplied by our then applicable membership interest in each such unconsolidated affiliate.
+We estimate that we will generate total pro-rata Adjusted EBITDA from unconsolidated affiliates of approximately \$70 million for the twelve months ending June 30, 2014 and \$74 million for the twelve months ending June 30, 2015, compared to \$42 million for the year ended December 31, 2012.
+The increase in our pro-rata Adjusted EBITDA from our unconsolidated affiliates for the twelve months ending June 30, 2014 over the year ended December 31, 2012 is primarily attributable to the phases of CVSR achieving COD, while the increase in our forecasted periods for the twelve months ending June 30, 2015 over the twelve months ending June 30, 2014 is attributed to accounting for a full twelve months of operations of all four phases of CVSR.